michael2012z/BitBible/markdown/KJV/files/Isa.md

 2. He shall not cry, nor lift up, nor cause his voice to be heard in the street.

-3. A bruised reed shall he not break, and the smoking flax shall he not quench: he shall bring forth judgment unto truth.smoking: or, dimly burningquench: Heb. quench it
+3. A bruised reed shall he not break, and the smoking flax shall he not quench: he shall bring forth judgment unto truth.

-4. He shall not fail nor be discouraged, till he have set judgment in the earth: and the isles shall wait for his law.discouraged: Heb. broken
+4. He shall not fail nor be discouraged, till he have set judgment in the earth: and the isles shall wait for his law.

 5. Thus saith God the Lord, he that created the heavens, and stretched them out; he that spread forth the earth, and that which cometh out of it; he that giveth breath unto the people upon it, and spirit to them that walk therein: